Pedro Espada Jr.: Indictment, demotion, conviction, and aftermath

+At sentencing, prosecutors called Espada an "unapologetic poster child of charity abuse."
+Judge Frederic Block sentenced Espada to five years in prison in June 2013.

 Espada served his prison sentence in the Metropolitan Detention Center in Brooklyn, New York.
 While incarcerated, he complained about the conditions at the facility.
 Espada's prisoner number was 78764-053 and he was released on October 30, 2017.

+Throughout his imprisonment and after his release, Espada made several challenges to his conviction and sentence, each time without success.